 - Lighting: Always an important first step that is often overlooked.
 How inviting to mischief is your site at night, relative to your neighbors?

 - Perimeter: Much like termite control, establish a strong perimeter to keep the bad guys away from your assets.
-The more you invest at the perimeter, the less you must invest in the interior.
+The more you invest in this layer of security, the less you must invest in the interior.

 - Basic fence: Make sure you buy a good, commercial grade product installed by a commercial grade installer.
 Consider adding barbed and razor wire for additional deterrence if you don’t invest in an electric security fence.